Getting Life Insurance with Pre-Existing Conditions: Complete Australian Guide 2026

 Pre-existing conditions don't just affect insurance premiums—they represent genuine financial risk for your family if you become unable to work or pass away.

-According to Zurich's Cost of Care research, the lifetime costs of major conditions can be substantial:
+According to Zurich's Cost of Care Volume 2 research, the lifetime costs of major conditions can be substantial:

-Treatment costs, lost income during treatment, ongoing monitoring
+Costs include treatment, lost income during treatment, and ongoing monitoring

 Impact on earning capacity can last years